Beyond “Never Leave a Burning Candle Unattended"

-La Petite Abeille knows how much our clients love burning their candles as much as they enjoy looking at them.
-Certainly, you should never leave a burning candle unattended, but here are a few more safety tips to consider:
+La Petite Abeille knows how much our clients love the look of our candles, but go ahead, they're meant for burning and enjoying, but think safety first!
+Certainly, you already know to never leave a burning candle unattended, but here are a few more safety tips to consider:

-- Be sure your candles are placed in/on suitable holders that are fire safe.
+- Be sure your candles are placed in/on suitable holders that are fire/heat safe.

 - Toppling tapers are terrifying!
 Be sure they fit snugly in their holders.
-Our tapers are easily squeezed at bottom to fit most holders.
-When the holder is a little too big, consider using our Candle Snugs, which are pure beeswax scraps that can be wrapped around the base of your candles or pieces may be used to secure in the holder.
-(I have seen all sorts of things used for this purpose, including aluminum foil - yikes!)
+Our tapers are adjustable to fit many holders by gently squeezing the bottom or by peeling away layers of wax at the base.
+When the holder is a little too big, consider using our Candle Snugs, which are pure beeswax scraps that can be wrapped around the base of your candles to secure them in the holder.
+(I have seen all sorts of things used for this purpose, gooey gummy stuff to aluminum foil - yikes!)

 - Pillar candles also require a fire safe, level surface to burn properly and safely.
 Resist the urge to place these directly on your table top, mantle, etc. A pretty plate may suffice.